DraPraks/footballnews-export/README.md

 - **Redesigned all pages** - login/register got fancy gradients, product forms are clean and centered, the product list shows cards with images and details
 - **Handled empty states** - when no products exist, shows a friendly message with an image
 - **Answered the questions** about CSS priority, responsive design, margins/borders/padding, flexbox/grid, and how I implemented everything step-by-step

+## Assignment 6 – AJAX Enhancements

+### What I implemented
+- Replaced the server-rendered product grid with a single-page shell that fetches data from `/api/products/` and renders it client-side (`main/static/main/js/products.js`).
+- Added REST-style JSON endpoints for product CRUD and authentication (`main/views.py`) and wired them in `main/urls.py`.
+- Crafted Bootstrap modals for create/update/delete, complete with inline validation, loading/error/empty states, and a refresh control (`main/templates/main.html`).
+- Built a custom toast system (`main/static/main/js/toasts.js` + `main/static/main/css/toasts.css`) to surface success/error feedback for products and auth.
+- Converted login, register, and logout into fully asynchronous flows with CSRF protection and inline error mapping (`main/static/main/js/auth.js`).

+### Required questions

+#### 1. What is the difference between synchronous request and asynchronous request?
+Synchronous requests block the caller until the server replies, so the browser cannot respond to user input and the UI appears frozen.
+Asynchronous requests run in the background; JavaScript sends the request, keeps the event loop free, and processes the response later via callbacks or promises.
+In this project the old synchronous form submissions caused full page reloads, whereas the new `fetch` calls update just the affected components, keeping the rest of the page interactive.

+#### 2. How does AJAX work in Django (request–response flow)?
+The browser issues an XMLHttpRequest/`fetch` with JSON payloads and a CSRF header.
+Django routes the request through `urls.py` to the API view, where I validate forms, serialize `Product` objects, and return a `JsonResponse`.
+The promise resolves in the frontend, which inspects the JSON (success/errors) and mutates the DOM—e.g., re-rendering the product grid or showing validation feedback—without a full template render.

+#### 3. What are the advantages of using AJAX compared to regular rendering in Django?
+AJAX avoids layout shifts and template re-renders, so the perceived speed is much higher.
+We transfer only lightweight JSON instead of whole HTML pages, reduce server template work, and can compose state-dependent UI logic (loading/empty/error) on the client.
+It also lets multiple UI sections update independently; for example, the product list refreshes after mutations while the modal stays open just long enough to show a toast.

+#### 4. How do you ensure security when using AJAX for Login and Register features in Django?
+Every POST/PUT/DELETE request carries an `X-CSRFToken` header sourced from Django’s cookie, and all endpoints call `@login_required` or verify ownership before mutating data.
+Password handling still goes through Django’s `AuthenticationForm` and `UserCreationForm`, so hashing and validation stay server-side.
+The views return minimal error detail, use HTTPS-friendly settings (`CSRF_TRUSTED_ORIGINS`), and log users out by invalidating the session server-side—so even though the frontend is asynchronous, authentication state is controlled by Django’s secure session middleware.

+#### 5. How does AJAX affect user experience (UX) on websites?
+Users get immediate visual feedback: the loading spinner appears while data is in flight, empty/error states explain what happened, and bespoke toasts confirm each action.
+Because the page never fully reloads, scroll position, focus, and modal state persist, which makes the interaction feel fluid and app-like.
+Combined with the refresh button and real-time grid updates, the UX now feels responsive and trustworthy.